flexmonster/js-pivot-table/README.md

 Also you can get all support from development team on [Forum](http://www.flexmonster.com/forum/).
 Flexmonster developers react fast to the questions and suggestion and provide professional assistance.

-# How to get Pivot Table Component?
+# How to get Flexmonster Pivot?
 [Download free trial](http://www.flexmonster.com/download-page/)